oracle-devrel/devo.tutorials/ocimonitoring-w-steampipe-prometheus-grafana.md

   github: martinberger-ch
 ---
 # An Installation Guide for OCI Monitoring

-**Note:** This is an experimental environment.
-Feel free to try it out, extend it, and have fun with it!
+> **Note:** This is an experimental environment.
+Feel free to try it out, extend it, and have fun with it! {:.notice}

 This walkthrough helps you install a basic OCI monitoring solution with these components based on Ansible in Oracle Linux 8.
 The setup is tested for: